The diagnosis and classification of diabetes

 - Random PG level ≥ 200 mg/dL (11.1 mmol/L) in a patient with classic symptoms of hyperglycemia

 - Specific types of diabetes due to other causes

 Type 1 diabetes

 Type 1 diabetes accounts for 5-10% of diabetes and is due to cell-mediated autoimmune destruction of the pancreatic β-cells, usually leading to absolute insulin deficiency.
-The rate of β-cell destruction varies, but it tends to be rapid in infants and children, who may present with ketoacidosis as the first manifestation, and predominantly slow in adults.
+The rate of β-cell destruction varies, but it tends to be faster in infants and children, who may present with ketoacidosis as the first manifestation more frequently, and more slow in adults.

-One or more of the following autoimmune markers are present in people with type 1 diabetes: islet cell autoantibodies, autoantibodies to insulin and or GAD (GAD65), autoantibodies to the tyrosine phosphatases IA-2 and IA-2β, and autoantibodies to zinc transporter 8 (ZnT8).
-There is a strong association to the human leucocyte antigen (HLA) system with a linkage to specific genes (DQA and DQB).
+One or more of the following autoimmune markers are usually present in people with type 1 diabetes: islet cell autoantibodies, autoantibodies to insulin and or GAD (GAD65), autoantibodies to the tyrosine phosphatases IA-2 and IA-2β, and autoantibodies to zinc transporter 8 (ZnT8).
+There is a strong association to the human leucocyte antigen (HLA) system with a linkage to specific genes (DQalfa and DQbeta and others).
 The autoimmune destruction of the β-cells has multiple genetic predispositions and a positive correlation with environmental factors has been shown.

 Type 1 diabetes commonly occurs in childhood and adolescence, but it can develop at any age.
 In adult-onset autoimmune diabetes, the metabolic changes at diagnosis reflect a broad phenotype, ranging from diabetic ketoacidosis to mild non-insulin-requiring diabetes, also known as latent autoimmune diabetes of the adult (LADA).
 Although associated with the same genetic and immunological features as childhood-onset type 1 diabetes, LADA also shares some genetic features with type 2 diabetes.